IsaiahElskamp/COMP2600_A2_Elskamp_Izzy/README.md

 #### Python Installation

 >[!Note]
-> If you already have Python installed (version must be at least 3.10), skip step 1.
+> If you already have Python installed (version must be at least 3.10), skip to [Pelican Installation](pelican-installation).

 1. Go to [Python Downloads](https://www.python.org/downloads/) and click the yellow button that states "Download Python (version number)".
 2. Open the exe and follow the Python setup wizard.